The eBay seller plans a national trade-in program for bike shops.

 “What he’s done in two days already blows my mind; I can’t wait to see what he does in a year,” Martin said.

 Range Light, which has offices in Boulder and Chicago, specializes in investing in companies in the active lifestyle, natural foods and technology markets.
 One of its investments is in Freedom Electronics, a firm that resells used electronics, a business similar to The Pro’s Closet.

 Martin said he expects it will take until the end of the year to complete the technology necessary to support the national program.

 The Pro’s Closet recently moved into a new warehouse and headquarters space in Boulder.
-The expanded space handles consignment sales from consumers and the trade-in program.
-TPC also sells overstock inventory from vendors and retailers.
 Most of the bikes that are traded in are parted out, and a large percentage of TPC’s sales are overseas, so shops that take in trade-ins are unlikely to ever see the bike again in their market.